mwouts/itables/docs/quick_start.md

 init_notebook_mode(all_interactive=True)
 ```

-After this, any Pandas object (DataFrame or Series) is displayed as an interactive [datatables.net](https://datatables.net/) table,
+After this, any DataFrame or Series is displayed as an interactive [datatables.net](https://datatables.net/) table,
 which lets you explore, filter or sort your data.

 HTML content is supported, which means that you can have formatted text,